Birrellc/Navigating-Newcastle/static/testing/testing.md

 - Link:

-Clicked the link at the end of 'Dont have an account?
+1. Clicked the link at the end of 'Dont have an account?
 Sign Up' and was successfully redirected to the Sign Up Page.

-### Add Word (add_word.html)
+### ADD WORD (add_word.html)

 - Base Add Word Functionality Test:

 Typed 'test' in the word field, typed 'test definition' in the definition field, typed 'test example' in the example field then i clicked the 'Add Word' button and the word was added to the dictionary and my profile page successfully.

 - Validation Rules